 - Whose native language is English

-- Who have a bachelor's or master's degree from an institution in a country where English is the native language (the United States and territories, Great Britain and territories, Australia, New Zealand, and Canada)
+- Who have a bachelor's or master's degree from an institution where the language of instruction was English or the institution is in a country where English is the native language (the United States and territories, Great Britain and territories, Australia, New Zealand, and Canada)

-Students who attended a U.S.-sponsored undergraduate institution in a country other than the United States, Great Britain and its territories, Australia, New Zealand, or Canada are required to take the TOEFL or IELTS test.
+Students who attended a U.S.-sponsored undergraduate institution in a country other than the United States, Great Britain and its territories, Australia, New Zealand, or Canada and whose native language is not English are required to take the TOEFL or IELTS test.